waitandhope123/waitandhope123/README.md

 “bulletproof” — trying to break them, and using those failures as data to infer what a viable underlying theory would *have* to look like.

+I both **construct theories** and **try to destroy them**.

+Theory-building, for me, is instrumental:
+new frameworks are proposed explicitly as **test objects**—designed to surface hidden assumptions, expose failure modes, and clarify which structures are genuinely forced.
+No theory is treated as an endpoint or protected from adversarial testing, including my own.

-I am not primarily interested in proposing new theories.
+I am not interested in defending theories.
 I am interested in **mapping failure surfaces**, reducing unconstrained degrees of freedom, and identifying which structures are actually *forced* once assumptions are made explicit.